Sheriff says Russell Dermond decapitated; whereabouts of his head unknown

-- Shirley Dermond is missing and in danger; agencies ask anyone with more details to call
+Shirley is missing and in danger; police ask anyone with more details to call

-- Worried friends went to their home in upscale neighborhood, found body in garage
+Worried friends went to their home in upscale neighborhood this week, found body in garage

-- Pastor describes parents of three as "beloved in the community"
+Pastor describes parents of three as "beloved in the community" and "sweet as can be"

 Investigators are treating Dermond’s disappearance as an abduction, Putnam County Sheriff Howard Sills said last week.